 Is the home ‘kitchen top’ method of simply measuring out the desired amount of powder with a scoop.
 Made to measure by making a scoop your self that holds the exact mg or powder you desire in each vial relative to preferred dose and quantities.
 And simply sealing and capping the vial and storing in the freezer until ready to be reactivated with sterile water.

-If you ordered 1 gram of HGH bulk powder you will receive a pouch with between 10g and 14g total powder weight – why is this you ask?
-Because the 10-14g contains the 1g of HGH but evenly dispersed through the mannitol salt that is used as the latticework binder for the rehydration and freeze-drying process known as ‘lyophilisation’.
+1 gram of HGH bulk powder is equivalent to between 10g and 14g total powder weight.
+Why is this you ask?
+Because the 10-14g contains the 1g of HGH but evenly dispersed through the mannitol salt.
+It is used as the latticework binder for the rehydration and freeze-drying process known as ‘lyophilisation’.

 The formula is 1000mg divided by 3.7mg = 270 vials then 10,000mg (or the total weight of the mannitol sine some customers prefer more or less mannitol per order) divided by 270 vials is 37mg.
 Then add the 3.7mg and you have a total vial powder weight of 40.7mg.
 You then need a microgram scale to measure out 40.7mg and make a small scoop that holds this weight.
 I used to make a tin foil scoop to hold the powder weight required and it was very effective.